nagypeter/weblogic-operator-tutorial/tutorials/deploy.weblogic_oow.md

 ![](images/deploy.domain/weblogic.console.login.png)

 !Please note in this use case the use of Administration Console is just for demo/test purposes because domain configuration persisted in pod which means after the restart the original values (baked into the image) will be used again.
-To override certain configuration parameters - to ensure image portability - follow the override part of this tutorial.

 #### Test the demo Web Application ####